How to Optimize Your Google Business Profile for Local SEO

 9. Prioritize User Experience

-If you are going to close earlier you can also update this information on Google listing to prevent disappointment
+Add business hours and special hours.
+Confirm public holidays or add hours so customers know when you’re open.
+If you are going to close earlier, you can also update this information on your Google listing to prevent disappointment.
+Learn more about business hours’ impact on local pack rankings here.

 10. Add Business Attributes and Check Google Suggestions